skyportlabs/documentation/src/pages/docs/omelette-guide.md

 description: Learn how to make an omelette using the Skyport Panel.
 ---

-Learn how to make an omelette using the Skyport Panel.

----

 # This is a Panel, not a kitchen.

 However, here's an omelette recipe: